Grosvenor House Hotel: Facilities

 Grosvenor House was the first hotel in London at that time to have a separate bathroom and entrance lobby for each bedroom, and running iced water in every bathroom.
-When the hotel first opened, it was also the headquarters of the International Sportsmen's Club.
-Its facilities included Turkish baths, a swimming pool, squash courts and a gymnasium.
+When the hotel first opened on 14 May 1929, it was also the headquarters of the International Sportsmen's Club.
+Its facilities included Victorian-style Turkish baths, a swimming pool, squash courts and a gymnasium.

 The hotel has a pedestrian entrance on Park Lane in Mayfair, but this is not the 'main/courtyard' entrance, which is actually on Park Street.
 The official address of the hotel is 86–90, Park Lane.

 Great Room

 The Great Room (which is a separate room from the Ballroom) at the Grosvenor House is the venue of many prominent awards evenings such as The Asian Awards, Pride of Britain Awards, and the O2 Silver Clef Awards, as well as charity balls and other events, and it is often seen on British television.
 For example, the UK Chamber of Shipping hosts an annual maritime gala dinner at the hotel.
 Since the 1930s, the Great Room has hosted the world's oldest charitable ball, the Royal Caledonian Ball, and it is one of the largest ballrooms in Europe, with a maximum capacity of 2,000 seated (200 10-person tables) or 1,100 theatre style.

 Although now not used as such, the Great Room was originally built as an ice-rink, and much of the machinery lies dormant under the current flooring.
 In 1933, Princess Elizabeth, the future Queen Elizabeth II, learnt to skate at the hotel at just seven years of age.
 Sonja Henie, Cecilia Colledge, and other famous skaters frequently displayed their skill.
 International ice hockey matches were played there, and the newly formed Grosvenor House Canadian hockey team, recruited from Canadians living in London, played the Queen's Ice Hockey Club on the rink, the first of a series of matches against teams from the United Kingdom and the Continent.

 Anticipating competition from other ice rinks, the rink was converted in 1935 into a banquet hall measuring 1,902 square metres (20,454 square feet).